How to Stop Worrying About Finances in Three Easy Steps

-- I am worried about buying the groceries, paying my bills or handling an unexpected emergency.
+- You are worried about buying the groceries, paying the bills or how you'd pay for an unexpected emergency.

-- I am always looking forward to my next paycheck so I can cover the necessities.
+- You are always looking forward to my next paycheck so you can cover the necessities.

-- An emergency like a car repair puts me into a tailspin.
+- An emergency like a car repair puts you into a tailspin.

-- I use my credit cards to cover things like groceries, even though I know I won’t be able to pay off the balance that month.
+- You use my credit cards to cover things like groceries, even though you won’t be able to pay off the balance that month.

-- I do not have any money in savings.
+- You do not have any money in savings.

-- My money is gone as soon as I get it.
+- Your money is gone as soon as you get it.

 How to Stop Handling Your Finances with Fear

-Often when you operating from fear with your finances, it is because you are living on the very edge of your income.
-You do not have anything in savings, and it feels like you do not have any way of taking control.
+Often when you are operating from a place of fear regarding your finances, it is because you are living on the very edge of your income.
+You don't have the safety net of an emergency fund, and you feel like you're not in control of your money.

 There are two different approaches if you want to change your money mindset and stop operating from a place of fear.
 First, you will need to build an emergency fund, which can help alleviate that sense of panic.
-An emergency fund helps give you peace of mind, since it acts as sort of an insurance policy, helping you cover any unexpected financial emergencies.
+An emergency fund helps give you peace of mind since it acts as sort of an insurance policy and can help you cover any unexpected financial emergencies.

 Second, determine if you are operating from a place of fear because you are spending more than you make or are in over your head in debt.
 Then, make a plan to change it.
-This means setting long-term goals and setting up–and sticking to–a monthly budget.
+This means setting long-term goals, setting up a monthly budget, and paying off debt.

 Focus on Your Budget

-First, address your budget.
-Start by setting up a bare-bones budget that covers only basics, using the extra to build your emergency fund each month.
-This budget will be tight, but hopefully, it will be temporary.
+Now it's time to address your budget.
+Start by setting up a bare-bones budget that covers only the basics.
+Then use the extra to build your emergency fund each month.
+This budget will be tight, but remember, it's only temporary.

 Increase Your Income